paulohenriquevn/analisaai-socialmedia-backend/docs/integration_guide.md

 ## Social Media Post Management

-The AnalisaAI platform now supports fetching and storing social media posts for influencers, which enables more accurate metrics calculation and historical data analysis.
+The AnalisaAI platform now supports fetching and storing social media posts for social_pages, which enables more accurate metrics calculation and historical data analysis.

 ### Automatic Post Collection

-When an influencer profile is fetched via the API or manually updated, the system will:
+When an social_page profile is fetched via the API or manually updated, the system will:

 1. Fetch the most recent posts (typically the last 5-25 posts, depending on the platform)
 2. Store these posts in the database with engagement metrics